Hashtag Web3 Logo

 Emerging approaches:

-Proposer-Builder Separation: Separate builders (propose blocks) from proposers (order transactions).
+• Proposer-Builder Separation: Separate builders propose blocks from proposers who order transactions.

-Encrypted Mempools: Encrypt transactions preventing ordering before commitment.
+• Encrypted Mempools: Encrypt transactions to prevent ordering before commitment.

-Threshold Encryption: Encrypt until after ordering, decrypt in deterministic order.
+• Threshold Encryption: Encrypt until after ordering and decrypt in deterministic order.

-Intent-Based Architectures: Users specify intents, solvers compete to fulfill.
+• Intent-Based Architectures: Users specify intents, and solvers compete to fulfill them.

 Career Opportunities